Alice-Toxaway Loop Backpacking Guide: Routes, Campsites & Tips for the Sawtooths

 Edith Lake Spur (Highly Recommended)

-We added a side trip to Edith Lake, which sits in a quiet basin away from the main loop.
+As detail in the itinerary We added a side trip to Edith Lake, which sits in a quiet basin away from the main loop.
 The climb is steady but short, and the extra miles are absolutely worth it for the turquoise water and peaceful shoreline.
 This detour adds roughly 2–3 miles depending on how far you explore.

 Sand Mountain Summit